YanisChrys/phoxinus_annotation/README.md

 ### Containers

-RepeatModeler, RepeatMasker and BRAKER3 are used as containers which we find worked best on our system.
-You can specify them in the "containers" section of the *`config/config.yaml`*
+[RepeatModeler](https://www.repeatmasker.org/RepeatModeler/), [RepeatMasker](https://www.repeatmasker.org/) and [BRAKER3](https://github.com/Gaius-Augustus/BRAKER/tree/master/example) are used as containers which we find worked best on our system.
+You can specify them in the "containers" section of the *`config/config.yaml`* file.

 ### BUSCO